determined-ai/determined/docs/setup-cluster/advanced-setup-guide/overview.rst

             Agent-Based

-            To install the Determined Master and Agent on cloud, select one of the following
+            To install the Determined master and agent on cloud, select one of the following
             options:

             -  :ref:`AWS <install-aws>`